CodingThrust/NumericTrainingCamp/README.md

 **Talks**
 1. Yi-Jia Wang, Tensor network message passing[^Wang2024]
-3. Ji-Yao Chen, June 5, 11AM, Tensor networks, from ground states to excitations and back
+3. Ji-Yao Chen, June 5, 11AM, W4-202, Tensor networks, from ground states to excitations and back
 2. Xiu-Hao Deng, Juan 6, 2PM, Quantum random walk (planned)
 4. Zhao-Long Gu, June 8, 11AM, Correlation Effects and Their Interplay with Magnetic Fields and Band Topology in Twisted Transition Metal Dichalcogenides

 ## Guide
+#### Conduct a survey
+You can use [Google Scholar](https://scholar.google.com/) to search for the researchers you are interested in, and follow them to get updated with the latest research.
+You can use [Zotero](https://www.zotero.org/) to manage your references.
+For more details, please refer to [this guide](0.intro/guides/conduct-survey.md).
-#### Report writing
+#### Technical writing
 The report in the Markdown format should be submitted to this repository, under the folder of the corresponding topic.
 Please check preview events (e.g. [this one](https://code.hkust-gz.edu.cn/jinguoliu/rydbergtrainingmaterials/-/tree/main/2.error-correction/reports?ref_type=heads)) for references.

 - [Guide: How to use AI to facilitate technical writing](0.intro/toolkit.md)

+#### How to program?

+- You must use **git** to manage your code.
+- **Code** ([Agile software development](https://en.wikipedia.org/wiki/Agile_software_development)), even if you do not understand the algorithm at all.
+- **Remove uncertainty**, you can get help from me, or the community, e.g. https://julialang.org/community/
+  - I want to ..., but I don't know how to start.
+  - Is there any good example/existing code about...
+  - Is it possible to help me review my code?
+Ref: [Blog: The Best Way to Do a Code Review on GitHub](https://linearb.io/blog/code-review-on-github)

+#### Technical support
+- Yusheng ZHAO
-- Technical support: Yusheng ZHAO, Yidai ZHANG
+- Yidai ZHANG

 ## References
 [^Wang2024]: Wang, Y., Zhang, Y.E., Pan, F., Zhang, P., 2024.
 Tensor Network Message Passing.
 Phys.
 Rev. Lett.
 132, 117401. https://doi.org/10.1103/PhysRevLett.132.117401